Rx for Rural Health | 'Access in a small community': Area hospitals, programs rising to meet challenges

 “As other hospitals were experiencing full capacity and not able to open their doors to take additional patients, we were exceeding what our average daily census usually is,” she said.
 “We are very appreciative as a rural community hospital that we were able to be here to support our patients during that time of need.”

-With major medical centers at capacity, the small hospitals were lifesavers, said Tom Kurtz, president and CEO of Chan Soon-Shiong Medical Center in Windber.
+With major medical centers at capacity, the small hospitals were lifesavers, said Tom Kurtz, president and CEO of Chan Soon-Shiong Medical Center at Windber.

 “One thing it actually did was prove your rural hospitals need to be in existence to take care of pandemics like this,” Kurtz said.
 “You need to put care where the patients are.
 It is not always good medicine to transport this patient to a large medical center.”